security-force-monitor/research-handbook/source/materiel-equipment.rst

 .. warning::

    This is a draft claim field set currently in development.
-We are in the process of integrating this dataset into our primary research.
-The format described in this documentation is a transition format.
+The format described in this documentation is a proposed format which may change with further research and development.

 The :ref:`equipment` claim type describes links a :ref:`unit` to the :ref:`materiel` it uses.